jason-nyansa/voyance-siem-syslog-agent/README.md

 Before you can launch the agent there are two configuration files you will need to edit:

 ##### `config/config.properties`
-This is the agent's configuration file, you will need to provide your Voyance GraphQL v2 URL and access token.
+This is the agent's configuration file, you will need to provide your Voyance GraphQL API v2 URL and access token.
+You also need to configure the HTTP proxy if one is required to make connections to the API.
 In addition, you can configure which API data fetches you want to enable.

 ```properties
 # ======================================================================